chla ~ factor(bay_segment):factor(mo) + tn_load:factor(bay_segment)Exploring the Assimilative Capacity of Old Tampa Bay

 Models are created with the following linear model structure in R, where the tn_load variable is the cumulative lag load for different \(n\) lags.

-OTB Only Model
+Model 1: OTB Only

 \[ \text{chla}_{t} = \alpha_{t} + \beta \left( \Sigma_{i = I_0}^{I_n} L_{t - i} \right) \]